 The sign’s everywhere, but many customers and staff don’t have a clue what it means.
 Yet every consumer should try to have at least the basic rights in their mental arsenal.
 The key is to understand there are two main factors at play.

 Shops' own returns policy.
 Buy something in a store and UNLESS it’s faulty, you have NO LEGAL RIGHT to return it.
 Yet, to protect their reputation, many stores DO allow it under their returns policies.
-When this is published, it becomes a legal part of your purchase and contract, so they’re bound by it.
+When a returns policy's published, it becomes a legal part of your purchase and contract, so the firm's bound by it.

 Your statutory rights.
 When goods are faulty many staff wrongly think their returns policies still rule, but the law is more important than any shop procedure.
 All goods must obey the Sale of Goods Act 1979 and if not, they’re legally faulty.
 So return them quickly enough and you’ve a legal right to a FULL refund.